 Click here for a copy of the flier.

 GSA Publications and Carte Italiane pioneered a breakthrough arrangement to reduce wasteful printing and increase visibility by bringing the first journals to UC Press' print-on-demand program.
-As a result of this growing and popular program, GSA Publications titles are featured in the UC Press catalogue and are available for purchase from vendors such as Amazon (see Carte Italiane goes to Amazon) and Barnes & Noble.
+As a result of this popular program, GSA Publications titles were featured in the UC Press catalogue and are available for purchase from vendors such as Amazon (see Carte Italiane goes to Amazon) and Barnes & Noble.

 - GSA Publications and Open Access featured in UCLA Graduate Division's Spring 2011 Graduate Quarterly

 - Daily Bruin article GSA's Print Academic Journal Carte Italiane Goes Online February 23, 2010

 - And for an historic view of GSA Publications: Everything You've Always Wanted to Know About Graduate Student-Run Publications